- Peter Ramsey

 Our entry point into this world is Jack Frost (voice of Chris Pine), a boyish teen endowed with snow and ice powers by The Man in the Moon some 300 years ago.
 Ever since, this free spirit flies about causing snow days and ice storms without a care in the world.
 An unlikely and reluctant hero, he annoyingly dons a hoodie and slacker haircut so modern youngsters can relate.
 When the world’s children are threatened by the Boogeyman, known as Pitch (Jude Law, delightfully evil), Jack is asked to join the Guardians and fight.
 The team is led by Santa (an excellent Alec Baldwin), whose Russian accent, swords, “Naughty” and “Nice” tattoos, and workshop populated by zippy elves and toy-making yetis makes for a humorous twist.
 Also joining are a boomerang-throwing, Australian-accented Easter Bunny (Hugh Jackman), a spritely Tooth Fairy (Isla Fisher) who looks suspiciously like Talkatoo Cockatoo from Zoobilee Zoo, and a round mute Sandman who spins golden dust.

-Jack resents the lot, since he goes unrecognized by children while they are beloved for their offerings; each have a special day or remain popular enough to earn a place in the consciousness of young ones, and he goes overlooked.
+Jack resents the lot since he goes unrecognized by children while they are beloved for their offerings; each has a special day or remains popular enough to earn a place in the consciousness of young ones, and he goes overlooked.
 Also unnoticed and forgotten is Pitch, who uses this association with Jack to tempt him over to the ‘dark side’.
 Of course, Jack eventually discovers why he has what it takes to be a hero, resists Pitch, and bands together with the other holiday heroes to stop Pitch’s master plan—to make the children of the world forget about the Guardians, thus removing their powers.
 A combination of Harry Potter’s Voldemort, Hades from Disney’s Hercules, and Tom Hiddleston’s Loki from The Avengers, Pitch’s motivations and appearance are gallingly clichéd, as he appears in wisps of granulated black smoke and uses his convincing trickery to deceive his opponents.

 Director Peter Ramsey, a storyboard artist for Minority Report and A.I.
 Artificial Intelligence, makes his feature debut here and commands the film’s visuals, even if he cannot make up for the underwhelming story.
-Characters and settings have real depth and texture, perhaps due to cinematographer Roger Deakins serving as a visual consultant, while the action sequences unfold with rollercoaster energy seemingly determined to incite a feeling of dizziness.
+Characters and settings have real depth and texture, perhaps due to cinematographer Roger Deakins serving as a visual consultant, while the action sequences unfold with rollercoaster energy, seemingly determined to incite a feeling of dizziness.
 But the impressive animation is undone by the story and characters’ unoriginality.
 Consider Santa’s hapless elves, who are another in a number of gibberish talking sidekicks present only for comic relief; from the Pizza Planet aliens in Toy Story to the minions in Despicable Me, they’re all the same disposable fodder.
 However, comic relief does take a back seat to the adventure plot; comic moments are had (such as when the Easter Bunny is transformed from a warrior into a cuddly rabbit), yet they’re never prevalent, which forces one’s involvement in the otherwise stirring events.